dpmarsola/QikserveMockTest/README.md

 This is the development of the QikServe Engineer Technical Test.

-The executable file, can run in any Linux machine.
+The following instructions should be followed in a Linux machine.

 In order to make it run, you have to: